-Make sure your kid is drinking -- and peeing -- a normal amount so you know she’s hydrated.
-And you’ll want to check that any leftover symptoms, like coughing, are under control so she doesn’t distract the rest of her class.
+Make sure your kid is drinking -- and peeing -- a normal amount so you know they’re hydrated.
+And you’ll want to check that any leftover symptoms, like coughing, are under control so they don’t distract the rest of their class.

 “While they don't have to be 100% normal to return, if your child just seems ‘not themselves,’ trust your parental instincts and have them stay home an extra day,” Lauer says.

 Kids with the flu are most contagious around the time their symptoms start, plus 5 to 7 days after that.
 With that in mind, wait a week to schedule a play date.
 If your child has a condition that makes their immune system weak, they may need even longer to fully recover.